moratodpg/conbal/README.md

 In ConBatch-BAL, you can:

 - Reproduce the results presented in the paper.
-- Test ConBatch BAL strategies on a the available real-world building datasets or a dataset of your choice.
+- Test ConBatch-BAL strategies on a the available real-world building datasets or a dataset of your choice.
 - Develop a new active learning strategy and test it against ConBatch BAL strategies or the implemented random selection baseline.

 ## Installation